jessicalfw/SAS/README.md

       iv.
 What is the mean, minimum, maximum, and sum of Close_Amount for the selected state?

-3. Create a merged table Final_Tourism and answer the following questions
+2. Create a merged table Final_Tourism and answer the following questions

-   1. What continent has the highest average number of arrivals for 2014?
+   a.
+What continent has the highest average number of arrivals for 2014?

-   2. What was the overall mean tourism expenditure in other countries for 2014?
+   b.
+What was the overall mean tourism expenditure in other countries for 2014?